bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

 Git is, by far, the most popular version control / source control program in the world today.
-Developers use version control systems to efficiently track changes to project files that occur over time **and** provide a mechanism to effectively work with others on the same project.
+Developers use version control systems to efficiently track changes to project files that occur over time (or retrieve them in case of a system crash) **and** provide a mechanism to effectively work with others on the same project.

-The class materials as stored in a Git repository that is available online at Github.
+The class materials are stored in a Git repository that is available online at Github.
 We'll need Git on our systems and a Github account to download the class materials (and updates to them throughout our course).